jpmckinney/information_request_summaries_and_responses/README.md

     query="access to information" rake datasets:search

-Download ATI summaries from catalogs:
+Download summaries from catalogs:

     rake datasets:download

 ### British Columbia

-Download the metadata for ATI responses from BC:
+Download the metadata for responses from BC:

     ruby bc_scraper.rb

-Download the attachments for ATI responses from BC:
+Download the attachments for responses from BC:

     ruby bc_scraper.rb -a download